flood-io/cli/README.md

 - Use `console.log` and `assert` to ensure your test is working correctly.
 - Set a unique value for `settings.userAgent` and search for it in your logs.

-Each time fix or tweak your script then, return to step 2 and re-run it.
+Each time you fix or tweak your script, return to step 2 and re-run it.

 ### 4. Launch a scaled up Flood at Flood IO